BCH-RC/DiVenn2/README.md

 _**Figure 11.** Gene ontology details of all associated genes in the force-directed graph._

 #### Show Gene Group Details
+Detailed information for a group of genes can be obtained by right-clicking a node within a group of nodes in the graph and selecting "Gene Group Details".

+The resulting table includes rows for each gene in the group with information such as its ID and any other mapped IDs (if available), gene description, pathway(s) that each gene is involved in with KEGG URLs, and GO information in the format: GO ID, GO description, GO category.
+The gene group details table also includes a button to export a txt file of the current table, and buttons to perform GO and KEGG pathway enrichment analysis (Figures 13-16).

 ![Gene Group Details Table](./new_tutorial_imgs/gene_group_details.PNG) _**Figure 12.** Table generated when clicking on a node -> show gene group details._

 #### Show GO Enrichment Analysis Table and Bar Plot Visualizations
+You can perform GO enrichment analysis for all genes after generating the pathway or GO tables, or for groups of genes by generating the gene group detail table and pressing the corresponding buttons.

+GO enrichment analysis is performed after mapping the list of genes to relevant IDs if necessary (see Figure 17).
+A table is generated providing detailed information for each enriched GO ID, including gene ratio, adjusted p val., q val., and more.
+All of the output of the GO enrichment analysis can be viewed via the "All" tab, or by category in each corresponding tab.
+Additionally, bar chart visualizations of the top 20 GO IDs are created for all and per category.
+You can also change the color of the visualizations using 4 color schemes in the drop down menu (Figure 13 and Figure 14).

 ![Gene Ontology Table](./new_tutorial_imgs/GO_enrich.PNG)
 _**Figure 13.** GO enrichment results table with separate tabs for all, BP, CC, MF, and corresponding bar plot visualizations._